Boards & Commissions

 How do I apply for an appointment?

-First, fill out the one-page General Application for Boards and Commissions and send your completed application to the Mayor’s Office; instructions are on the form.
+First, fill out the one-page General Application for Boards and Commissions and submit your completed application to the Mayor’s Office; instructions are on the form.

 When a seat comes open, you’ll be sent a one-page board-specific Candidate Questionnaire for any board you checked on the General Application.
 By returning the questionnaire by the published consideration date, you’ll be considered for appointment by the Selection Board